swharden/AVR-projects/ATMega328 2019-07-05 USB counter/readme.md

 Total is ~$10

 ## Changes for Rev2
-* simple connection for SPI-driven 7-segment display like [this](https://www.amazon.com/dp/B07CL2YNJQ)
+* add pins to connect a SPI-driven 7-segment display like [this](https://www.amazon.com/dp/B07CL2YNJQ)
+  * Make sure the MCU code is working for this first
+  * You may be able to use PE0-3 (pins 3, 6, 19, and 22)
-* make PCB smaller
+* make PCB smaller (there's lots of wasted space currently)
 * add mounting screw holes
+* use higher impedance front-end
-* make front-end high impedance
+  * make R13 1K for higher input impedance
-* make R9 1K for higher front-end gain
+  * make R9 1K for higher gain